 Beaver communities rely on aspen to slow runoff and store water supplies.
 Aspen shoots are favorite browse for elk and bison.

-Paha Sapa ("hills that are black" may have been a reference to burnt timber instead of the accepted, "seen from a distance") hasn’t been a natural forest since 1863 when a nearly Hills-wide fire (possibly set by humans hoping to clear pine), opened grazing for distinct historic ungulates.
+Paha Sapa, "hills that are black, may have been a reference to burnt timber instead of the accepted, "seen from a distance."
+It hasn’t been a natural forest since 1863 when a nearly Hills-wide fire (possibly set by humans hoping to clear pine), opened grazing for distinct historic ungulates.